gkarakatsoulis/NeoSpan/README.md

 This pipeline allows end-to-end analysis for neoantigen prediction using Spatial Multi-Omic data.
 It incorporates spatial information along with (pathologist) region annotation (e.g. tumor vs normal) to identify, highlight and rank/evaluate potential neoantigens.

-The pipeline can be divided into three primary categories:
+The pipeline can be divided into four primary categories:
 1) Mutation calling (SNV detection) using (pathologist) region annotation and spatial information
 2) Neoantigen prediction
+3) Spatial Mapping of the neoantigen-associated mutations
-3) Ranking and evaluation of the detected potential neoantigens.
+4) Ranking and evaluation of the detected potential neoantigens.

 The mutation calling is performed by applying a modified version of the **[SComatic tool](https://github.com/cortes-ciriano-lab/SComatic)**.
 The **SComatic tool** compares tumor cells with non-matched publicly available non-neoplastic samples.
-Instead, our approach uses tumor and normal cells from the same individual providing additional insights into personalized germline variants. **Note:** For our example, the annotations were performed by a pathologist.
-However, any classification method can work as well.
+Our approach uses tumor and normal spots from the same individual providing additional insights into personalized germline variants.
+Besides, since neoantigens are proteins formed from pure tumor-specific mutations, our approach removes mutations that appear in non-tumor cells.

 After mutation calling, the VCF file is used for neoantigen prediction.
 This typically requires: